doruvil/FourierTransform/README.md

 after applying the inverse FFT", where FFT = Fast Fourier Transform.
 The image which you bring to the app should be a square image of 2^n pixels (e.g.: 1024 x 1024)

+Please read the document Fourier FOURIER TRANSFORM.docx from the main folder for more informations!